ZJU-FAST-Lab/SDLP/README.md

 where x and c are d-dimensional vectors, b an m-dimensional vector and A an m*n matrix.
 It is assumed that d is small (<10) while m can be arbitrary value (1<= m <= 1e8).

-Only one function is all you need to solve:
+Only one function is all you need:

     double linprog(const Eigen::VectorXd &c,
                    const Eigen::MatrixXd &A,